top of page

 According to the National Center for Health Workforce Analysis in a 2017 report,the number of registered nurses needed in the United States is estimated to skyrocket by 28.4%

-A significant shortages of 1.2 million new registered nurses (RNs) by 2030
+Significant shortages of 1.2 million new registered nurses (RNs) by 2032

 Other studies show that 36% of the RN's tasks are not requiring their clinical skills